What are the safest investments in the UK?

 The advantages of index funds:

-• Easy diversification: As index funds can include a range of assets such as stocks and bonds, it’s an easy way to diversify your portfolio and lower your overall risk.
-It’s worth checking that any index fund is diversified and does not cover a specific area before investing.
+Easy diversification: As index funds can include a range of assets such as stocks and bonds, it’s an easy way to diversify your portfolio and lower your overall risk.
+Check that any index fund is diversified and you understand what it invests in before you buy.

 The disadvantages of index funds: